What’s the real cost of not looking after your dog’s teeth?

 Other oral treatments like rinses or gels are a great addition to brushing, as are dental sticks and chews.

-When it comes to brushing, it’s most effective when performed daily.
-You should always use dog-specific toothpastes – they’re meaty flavoured and are lower in fluoride than human pastes.
-A soft bristle brush is best and choose a size appropriate for your dog.
+Brushing your dog’s teeth is most effective when performed daily.
+You should always use dog-specific toothpaste – as these will be palatable for dogs (often meaty flavoured), formulated to be safe for dogs, and are lower in fluoride than human pastes.
+A soft bristle brush is best, and you should be sure to choose a size appropriate for your dog.
 A more detailed guide to teeth brushing in dogs can be found here.

 Always provide a good-quality diet that’s appropriate for your dog’s age and size.
-Avoid chews and treats that are too hard, like bones and rawhides, which can cause painful tooth fractures.
+Avoid chews and treats that are too hard and potentially harmful, like bones and rawhides.

 Make sure your dog attends regular check-ups.
-They’re teeth will be examined during annual vaccinations, but if you notice anything fishy (literally!) in the meantime, then you should visit your vet sooner.
+Their teeth will be examined during annual vaccinations, but if you notice anything fishy (literally!) in the meantime, then you should visit your vet sooner.

 If your vet recommends dental treatment, then make sure you get your dog booked in for this as soon as possible.
-Delaying treatment will only allow the disease to progress, making tooth extractions more likely.
+Delaying treatment only increases the risk of complications.

 Anal glands

-You might be thinking, this is at the other end of your dog’s body, what does this have to do with their breath?
+You might be thinking, what does the other end of your dog’s body have to do with their breath?
 Well, dogs have two small sacs just inside their anus which contain scent-marking material.
 Sometimes these sacs (known as anal glands) can become overly full, or infected, causing your dog discomfort.
-This causes your dog to lick at his bottom, possibly transferring some of the fishy anal gland smell into his mouth.
+This causes your dog to lick at their bottom, possibly transferring some of the fishy anal gland smell into his mouth.

 Other symptoms of anal gland issues include: